Thursday, 18 October 2012

-I’ve revived Grandma Abson’s Seed Cake recipe for the Friends of Clifton Park Museum to enjoy for their monthly star talk.
-This cake seems to have been out of fashion for some time so it’s a delight to see everyone enjoying it.
-The Museum boasts a wonderful restored black leaded range and the Friends bake on it from time to time to show how food was cooked in times past.
+I’ve revived Grandma Abson’s Seed Cake recipe for the Friends of Clifton Park Museum to enjoy for their talk this month.
+This cake seems to have been out of fashion for some time so it’s a great pleasure to see everyone enjoying it and no objections to the taste of Caraway Seed.

-The origins of Seed Cake go back well before Grandma’s baking to the 16th century and it is said to have been made to celebrate the end of the sowing of spring wheat as well as harvest time in the autumn.
+The origins of Seed Cake go back well before Grandma’s baking to the 16th century and it is said it was baked to celebrate the end of the sowing of spring wheat as well as harvest time in the autumn.
 Whatever the season, it fits the bill perfectly.
-Try it with a glass of Madeira or sherry or good old Yorkshire Tea!
+Try it with a glass of Madeira or sherry or Yorkshire Tea!

 4 oz /100g butter

 4 oz /100g sugar